delph-in/pydelphin/docs/tutorials/ace.rst

 may not be compatible with other interfaces, such as :meth:`TestSuite.process() <delphin.itsdb.TestSuite.process>`.
-By using the :class:`delphin.interfaces.base.Process` class to wrap an :class:`~delphin.interfaces.ace.AceProcess` instance, these pre-, co-, and post-processors can be implemented in a more useful way.
+By using the :class:`delphin.interfaces.base.Process` class to wrap an :class:`~delphin.interfaces.ace.ACEProcess` instance, these pre-, co-, and post-processors can be implemented in a more useful way.
 See :ref:`preprocessor-example` for an example of using :class:`~delphin.interfaces.base.Process` as a preprocessor.